ernisk/Synalogik-Test/README.md

 - Made on Windows Eclipse 2022-03 with jdk-17 (but downgraded to jdk-11 for more accessibility), but should work with any IDE

-- After every installation you can run Maven Build with "clean verify" on Eclipse or "mvn clean verify" in terminal to build the code and test it.
+- After installation you can run Maven Build with "clean verify" on Eclipse or "mvn clean verify" in terminal to build the code and test it.

 - If you have imported the code as a java project and not a jar file you can add the project as a project dependency in other java projects build path to then use FileInfo class